wilas/vbkick/docs/DEFINITION_CFG.md

-# Available options in definition.cfg
+# Available options in vbmachine.cfg

 More details soon.